Canis lupus familiaris

 Dogs similar to Slovak Cuvacs

-- Kuvasz – This Hungarian breed is much easier to groom than the Slovak cuvac, but it does not get along well with children and is not a good match for inexperienced dog owners.
+- Kuvasz – This is a Hungarian breed.
+It does not take as much grooming as the Slovak cuvac, but it also does not get along as well with kids.

 - Komondor – The fur of this breed grows in long, visually striking dreadlocks.
-It is child friendly and requires less grooming than the Slovak cuvac, but the Komondor barks more often.
+It loves children and doesn’t take a lot of grooming but it barks a lot.

 Popular Names for Slovak Cuvacs